isomerpages/govtech-gobusiness-main/news-and-media/news/_posts/2021-05-31-post-eAdvisers-for-licences.md

 ![licences-eadviser](/images/news/News_Licensing eAdviser launch.jpg)

-GoBusiness has launched a new feature to help users find out which licences they need, and apply for them.
+GoBusiness has launched e-Advisers for Licences, a new feature to help users find out which licences they need, and apply for them.

 ### What are e-Advisers?